-I held her hand and sang to her.
+I hold her hand as I sing to her.

-Tears came to her eyes, and she hugged me.
+Tears come to her eyes, and she hugs me.

-Dad walked in and seeing us, complained, “What’s he done now, dear.”
+Dad walks in and seeing us, complains, “What’s he done now, dear.”

 “Oh honey, he just sang me that song by Elvis, ‘Mama,’ do you remember it?”